Concordance surgery and the Ozsv\'ath-Szab\'o 4-manifold invariant: Perturbed sutured cobordism maps

+Implicitly, we are pre-composing with the map $i_{\ufrs_0}$, where $\ufrs_0$ is the unique $\Spin^c$ structure on the empty set.
+We define the total cobordism map $F_{\cW;\omega}$ via the formula

 If $[\omega]$ restricts trivially to $M_0\cup Z$ and $M_1$, then we may also define the total perturbed cobordism map by removing the projections and inclusions of $\Spin^c$ structures from equation~\eqref{eq:spinc-restricted-cobordism-definition}.
-The equivalence between these two definitions follows from our computation of the trace and cotrace cobordism maps \cite[Theorem~1.1]{JuhaszZemkeContactHandles}.
+We claim that this more direct construction coincides with the construction given in equation~\eqref{eq:alternate-def-cobordism-map}.
+To see this, we note that if $\cW=(W,Z,[\xi])$ is a sutured manifold cobordism which decomposes as the composition of two cobordisms, $\cW_1=(W_1,Z_1,[\xi_1])$ and $\cW_2=(W_2,Z_2,[\xi_2])$, and $\omega$ is a 2-form such that $[\omega|_{M_0\cup Z}] = 0$ and $[\omega|_{M_1}] = 0$, then the original proof of the sutured cobordism composition law \cite[Theorem~11.3]{JCob} (see also \cite{OSTriangles}*{Theorem~3.4}), adapts to show that